kotok9/demotivatorbot/TESTING.md

 ### Test 4: Video
 1. Send a video file (MP4, MOV, etc.)
 2. Provide a caption or use random
-3. Verify the output is still a video with the demotivator overlay
+3. Verify the output is still a video with the caption overlay

 ### Test 5: Unsupported Format
 1. Send a non-media file (like a .txt or .pdf)